 This article presents the key findings of PwC experts in Retail Banking by exploring top Fintech trends for banks in 2020.
 The global banking sector is facing disruptive changes.
 Thus, the survival of most players depends on how well they can adapt to the new business landscape and new customer preferences.
-Understanding the customer is key to success, as well as reaching out to clientele with omni-channel communication and sensitively customized products.
+Understanding the customer is key to success, as well as reaching out to clientele with omnichannel communication and sensitively customized products.
 The importance of data analytics is expected to grow in 2020.
 Banks also expect some growing pressures for in-depth, cross-sectional operational simplification and innovation in banking operations.

 The landscape in which banks operate across the globe is evolving at an unprecedented pace.
 This requires each financial institution to develop strategic responses to these changes and trends to survive.
-Analysis of consumer preferences reveals the pain points of banking services and suggests that sustainable growth and stability of market positions are possible only through radical improvement of customer experience.
-This change is in part possible with advancement of banks’ technological capacity enabled by innovation across the entire business model.
+Analysis of consumer preferences reveals the pain points of banking services and suggests that sustainable growth and stability of market positions are possible only through the radical improvement of customer experience.
+This change is in part possible with the advancement of banks’ technological capacity enabled by innovation across the entire business model.

 Six Priorities: Significant gap between preparedness and importance

-The 2020 report of PwC experts in Retail Banking identified six most pressing priorities for banks, highlighting the emerging role and power of Fintech in the banking sector.
+The 2020 report of PwC experts in Retail Banking identified the six most pressing priorities for banks, highlighting the emerging role and power of Fintech in the banking sector.
 Macro-trends that analysts observe in banking today, relevant both for incumbent banks and for smaller players in the industry, include:

 - Radical optimization of distribution channels